What is the difference between “light” tuna and “white” tuna?

 Both light and white tuna are available in low sodium varieties.
 Very Low Sodium Albacore and NEW Low Sodium Albacore products are available in can and pouch.

-• zesty-italian-style-tuna-casserole
+• smokey-bbq-chicken-sandwich

 Charlie Approved Recipe